libero/walking-skeleton/adr/0004-event-bus-ownership.md

 Create one `queue` as part of a service consuming events.

-Bind each `queue` to as many exchanges as needed, using correlation ids to aggregate events relating to the same data type.
+Bind each `queue` to as many exchanges as needed.

 If an `exchange` from an upstream service is missing, wait and poll until it's present when bootstrapping a service process that wants to bind to it.